UniMelbHumanRoboticsLab/CANOpenRobotController/README.md

 # CANOpen Robot Controller (CORC) Project

-CORC is a free and open source robotic development software stack.
+CORC is a free and open source robotic development software stack, written in C++.
 The project has been under development at the University of Melbourne in partnership with Fourier Intelligence for use with their X2 exoskeleton hardware.
-The work itself has been developed to run on a Beaglebone Black connected to the CAN bus of the X2 Exoskeleton, however, the software has been designed to be extensible to any embedded Linux and CANopen enabled Robotic platform.
+The project was developed to run on a Beaglebone Black connected to an X2 Exoskeleton, however, the software is designed to be extensible to any embedded Linux and CANopen enabled Robotic platform.

-**Note (12/5/2020):** At this stage, this software has not been tested on physical hardware.
+**Note (12/5/2020):** At this stage (due to issues associated with COVID-19), this software has not been tested on physical hardware.

 ## The CANOpen Robot Controller project includes: